 Tailor-made products and services: Insurers have an incumbent need to leverage demographic data and AI-based models to understand customer profiles and launch products that address those specific needs.
 There’s a huge potential for upselling to existing customers by understanding their evolving needs – across life stages.
 Similarly, there is a need to understand distributor profiles, and their customers and launch products that could be best distributed through existing distributors.
 The time to market to launch products needs to be reduced significantly, in order to steer ahead of the competition.

-1. Build a strong ecosystem of distribution partners: To penetrate the market and meet the multifarious needs of the customer in today’s lifestyle, insurers need to look beyond conventional distribution models.
+- Build a strong ecosystem of distribution partners: To penetrate the market and meet the multifarious needs of the customer in today’s lifestyle, insurers need to look beyond conventional distribution models.
 Specific products need to be designed in collaboration with complementary service providers like cabs, e-payment solution providers, hospitals, online retail players, other financial services, and others.
 Standalone insurance products will be limited in their appeal to the fast-evolving customer.
 Besides, the multi-pronged collaboration will offer access to an exponentially large user base.

-2. Build IT infrastructure that is scalable and agile: The pandemic showed us how unreliable is the demand.
+Insurers need to interface on a real-time basis with varied service providers like hospitals, repair shops, adjustors, and a large network of distribution partners, and aggregators, among others.
+Therefore, it is essential to create systems that can be easily integrated into the larger ecosystem and allows easy exchange and integration of data. - Build IT infrastructure that is scalable and agile: The pandemic showed us how unreliable is the demand.
 Besides such crises, the nature of demand could vary through the year, in different locations, and so on.
 In India, for example, one sees almost 30 to 40% of business in the JFM quarter and out of that, 40-50% of deals close in March as the financial year closes.
 This could mean around 5000-10,000 policies being rolled out in a day for some insurers, especially in the last week of March.
 This is unmatched as compared to any other time of the year.
 Sporadic demand like this requires IT infrastructure that is easily scalable for short periods and is agile enough.

-3. Facilitate distributors for better sales and service – For life insurance products, distributors are the face of the insurer.
+- Facilitate distributors for better sales and service – For life insurance products, distributors are the face of the insurer.
 They must be well-equipped to pitch suitable products to the customers and help them make informed decisions.
 With the worldwide web at their disposal, customers are now more tech-savvy and conduct comparative research online.
 This makes the role of the distributor even more critical in offering accurate information, supporting the customer with data and insights that are relevant for their age and life stage, helping the customer in completing process-related documentation and claims through easy-to-use tools, and addressing all possible queries in the shortest possible turnaround time.

 Insurance companies are increasingly looking at digital transformation and cloud migration to meet the aforesaid needs.
 The companies that embrace the change quickly, will have an early mover’s advantage.